-Are you sure you know how to jump off the ambulance?
+Are you sure you know how to get off the ambulance?

-An ambulance parked thirty meters far from the accident, the vehicle turned 45 degrees to the driving axle, steering wheels, handbrake pulled and emergency flashlights on.
+An ambulance has to be parked thirty meters far from the accident, the vehicle has to be turned 45 degrees to the driving axle, with steering wheels, handbrake pulled and emergency flashlights on.
 What is so important and true about this sentence?
-Stefano Balboni, an emergency medical safe-driving instructor answers our questions!
+Stefano Balboni, an emergency medical safe-driving instructor answers.

-The rescue vehicle must always be clearly visible and the positioning must be carried out in such a way that it is the vehicle itself that protects the personnel from any other road user who absent-mindedly loses control of his/her vehicles and causes an accident.
+The rescue vehicle, in this case, the ambulance must always be clearly visible.
+Its positioning must be carried out in such a way that it is the vehicle itself that protects the personnel.
+Other drivers might lose control of his/her vehicles and causes an accident.

 The stop must be mainly carried out in any private area, taking into account the privacy of the patient, as well as trying not to park under the sun in summer (although leaving the engine running with the air conditioning on, there is still an increase in the temperature due to the overheating of the sheets and of the glass surface), furthermore avoid that the ambulance exhaust gases can enter the patient’s home